m-lopez/toaster-language-spec/README.md

-# toaster-language-spec
+# Welcome to the toaster language specification

-A language specification for a the Toaster langauge.
+This repository contains the language specification for the Toaster language.